Higher Cheeger ratios of features in Laplace-Beltrami eigenfunctions: Classical and higher Cheeger inequalities

 Calculating a dynamic Cheeger constant exactly is generally impractical.
 Instead, approximate coherent sets can be obtained from the eigenfunctions of a specific weighted Laplace-Beltrami operator called the \emph{dynamic Laplacian}.
 There are existing upper bounds on the first non-zero dynamic Cheeger constant in terms of the first non-zero eigenvalue of the dynamic Laplacian \cite{F15,FKw17,FJ18}.

 In practice, the higher eigenfunctions of the dynamic Laplacian reveal additional coherent sets (see e.g.\ \cite{FRS19}).
 Below, we introduce higher dynamic Cheeger constants, analogous to the (static) higher Cheeger constants of Definition \ref{def:whcheeg}, to quantify these additional coherent sets.
-We show that the higher dynamic Cheeger constants are bounded above by the eigenvalues of $\Delta^d$ (Theorems \ref{thm:dmiclo}, \ref{thm:dmiclor} and \ref{thm:dcheeger}), and in particular that the eigenfunctions of $\Delta^d$ reveal coherent sets whose dynamic Cheeger ratios are bounded above (Theorems \ref{thm:dcheeger} and \ref{thm:dseba}).
+We show that the higher dynamic Cheeger constants are bounded above by the eigenvalues of {the dynamic Laplacian} (Theorems \ref{thm:dmiclo}, \ref{thm:dmiclor} and \ref{thm:dcheeger}), and in particular that the eigenfunctions of {the dynamic Laplacian} reveal coherent sets whose dynamic Cheeger ratios are bounded above (Theorems \ref{thm:dcheeger} and \ref{thm:dseba}).

 \begin{definition} A \emph{dynamical system} $\mathcal{T}:=(\mathrm{T}, \{(M_t,g_t)\}_{t \in \mathrm{T}}, \{\Phi^{(t)}\}_{t \in \mathrm{T}})$ or $\mathcal{T}:=(\mathrm{T}, \allowbreak \{(M_t,g_t,\mu_t)\}_{t \in \mathrm{T}}, \allowbreak \{\Phi^{(t)}\}_{t \in \mathrm{T}})$ consists of the following: \begin{itemize} \item A time index set $\mathrm{T}:=\{0,1,\ldots, t_{\max}\}$. \item A time-indexed family of Riemannian manifolds $\{(M_t,g_t)\}_{t \in \mathrm{T}}$ or weighted manifolds $\{(M_t,g_t,\mu_t)\}_{t \in \mathrm{T}}$, where in the unweighted case, for $t \in \mathrm{T}$ we take $\mu_t$ to denote Riemannian volume on $M_t$. \item A time-indexed family of $C^\infty$ diffeomorphisms $\{\Phi^{(t)}\}_{t \in \mathrm{T}}$, which are \emph{measure-preserving} in the sense $\mu_t = \mu_0 \circ (\Phi^{(t)})^{-1}$ (we call such $\Phi^{(t)}$ \emph{volume-preserving} if each $\mu_t$ is Riemannian volume). \end{itemize} \end{definition}